 The art and Native American collection of Nora Chapa Mendoza, highly respected Chicana artist and educator, and former recipient of the Michigan Governor’s Arts Award.
 Her work has been exhibited and collected worldwide, from Egypt, Cuba and throughout the US;

 Learn about the historic art of stained glass windows from Andrea Sevonty.Over this past year, Sevonty Restorationhas restored all the stained and leaded glass windows in the Cabin;

 Old-fashioned organic popcorn from Mystic Kettle Corn, organic vegetarian specialties by the Nosh Pit Detroit food truck, and freshly grilled hotdogs and sausages from Qui Qui Edibles

 CJ Forge Blacksmiths, demonstrating the ancient craft of blacksmithing and creating hand-forged works of art;

-The Wheelmen will be cycling on their penny-farthings;
+The Wheelmen cycling throughout the park on their penny-farthings;

-Tours through the main floor of the Log Cabin with historians and period-attired guides;
+Tours through the main floor and, for the first time the upstairs, of the Log Cabin with historians and period-attired guides;

 PFPP is a nonprofit 501 (C)(3) organization committed to the revitalization of Palmer Park.
-The group sponsors free classes for yoga and T’ai Chi, weekly bike rides, a walking group, tennis programs for children and adults, an community garden and gardening workshops, and a new art program (MAPP: Magic in Art at Palmer Park); PFPP helped to revive Little League baseball, and much more.
+The group sponsors free classes for yoga and T’ai Chi, weekly bike rides, a walking group, tennis programs for children and adults, a community garden and gardening workshops, an art program (MAPP: Magic in Art at Palmer Park) and has helped to revive Little League baseball... and much more.

-Thank you to our sponsors: City of Detroit Recreation Dept., City of Detroit General Services, Quicken Loans, Walker Miller Energy, BNP Media
+Thank you to our sponsors: City of Detroit Recreation Dept., City of Detroit General Services, Quicken Loans, and Guernsey Dairy.